richelbilderbeek/simplify_cpp_travis_intro/README.md

  * It takes some time to set up
  * For commercial development, a continuous integration service comes with a price

-## Overview

-This article will show the setups:
+This article will show these setups in detail:

  * Building a C++98 Hello World program
  * Building a C++17 Hello World program
  * Adding static code analysis by `cppcheck`
  * Profiling your code

+Some more extensions are mentioned before concluding that adding continuous integration to your build is beneficial for beginners, novices and experts.

 ## The tools I use are just an example